 At Green Hill residents enjoy exercise classes including yoga, Tai Chi and aerobics.
 They have access to the rehabilitation center that includes NU Step Machines, Treadmills, Omnicycles, Wii Console, Saratoga Cycles, free weights, resistance tools and physical and occupational therapy professionals to assist with exercise and activities-of-daily-life routines.
 The new GreenFit program creates exercise and fitness goals and celebrates a resident’s goals and accomplishments.
 The Green Hill campus has 23 lush acres of treelined sidewalks, green spaces and the GreenFit walking track, where residents enjoy outdoor exercise and activities spring through fall.

 May 30 is the 25th anniversary of National Senior Health and Fitness Day.
 To celebrate, Green Hill is hosting a ribbon cutting of the new Green Fit track at 11AM which includes the first annual Senior Health and Fitness Walk and Roll event.
 At 2:15 pm, radio personality, Dr. Laura Rokosz, will join us for a discussion on health and wellness.
 All are welcome to join us.

-Green Hill is a SAGECare Platinum certified, welcoming community, rated Five-Stars by the Center for Medicare and Medicaid and the site of the first Green House® Homes in New Jersey.
+Green Hill is a SAGECare Platinum certified, welcoming community, rated Five-Stars by the Center for Medicare and Medicaid and the site of the first The Villas at Green Hill in New Jersey.
 Contact us today to learn about Health and Fitness at Green Hill and our vibrant living options.
 Or, please call 973-766-9355.